if you're using npmnpm install --save-dev @testing-library/react-hooks# if you're using yarnyarn add --dev @testing-library/react-hooks

 Act

-Each render also provides a unique act
+Each render also provides a unique act function

 that cannot be used with other renderers.
-In order to simplify with act
+In order to simplify with act function you need to use,

 we also export the correct one alongside the detected renderer for you: